nilportugues/react-jsonschema-form-semanticui/README.md

 ## Styling your forms

-This library renders form fields and widgets leveraging the [Bootstrap](http://getbootstrap.com/) semantics.
+This library renders form fields and widgets leveraging the [SemanticUI](http://react.semantic-ui.com/) semantics.
 That means your forms will be beautiful by default if you're loading its stylesheet in your page.

-You're not necessarily forced to use Bootstrap; while it uses its semantics, it also provides a bunch of other class names so you can bring new styles or override default ones quite easily in your own personalized stylesheet.
+You're not necessarily forced to use SemanticUI; while it uses its semantics, it also provides a bunch of other class names so you can bring new styles or override default ones quite easily in your own personalized stylesheet.
 That's just HTML after all :)

-If you're okay with using styles from the Bootstrap ecosystem though, then the good news is that you have access to many themes for it, which are compatible with our generated forms!
+If you're okay with using styles from the SemanticUI ecosystem though, then the good news is that you have access to many themes for it, which are compatible with our generated forms!

-Here are some examples from the [playground](http://mozilla-services.github.io/react-jsonschema-form/), using some of the [Bootswatch](http://bootswatch.com/) free themes:
+Here are some examples from the [playground](http://nilportugues.github.io/react-jsonschema-form-semantic-ui/), using some of the [Bootswatch](http://bootswatch.com/) free themes:

 ![](http://i.imgur.com/1Z5oUK3.png)
 ![](http://i.imgur.com/IMFqMwK.png)